 Who Can Act As A Witness When I Sign My Will?

-Once you have drafted your will, and it accurately reflects your wishes, you must sign it in the presence of at least two witnesses, and the two witnesses must also sign the will in the presence of you the “testator.”
+Once you have drafted your will, and it accurately reflects your wishes, you must sign it in the presence of at least two valid witnesses, and the two witnesses must also sign the will in the presence of you (the “testator").
 In British Columbia, the witnessing process can be completed entirely online.

 Your witnesses could be any two adults; friends, neighbours or co-workers.
-The witness cannot be a beneficiary of the Will, the spouse of a beneficiary at the time of signing, or a minor.
+Your witnesses cannot be beneficiaries of your will, the spouse of a beneficiary at the time of signing, or a minor.
 After the printed document is signed and witnessed, it becomes your legal last will and testament.

 All information in our Learn Centre is general and public information that can also be researched through your provincial attorney general website.